open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 the collector.
 These topics are covered elsewhere:

-- [Getting Started][otel-collector-getting-started] to understand how to install the OpenTelemetry collector.
+- [Getting Started][otel-collector-getting-started] to understand how to install the OpenTelemetry Collector.
-- [Configuration][otel-collector-configuration] for how to configure the OpenTelemetry collector, setting up telemetry pipelines.
+- [Configuration][otel-collector-configuration] for how to configure the OpenTelemetry Collector, setting up telemetry pipelines.

 ## Basics